“However, I believe it will do no harm to accept your invitation. It may prove an interesting experience.” —William McKinley

 Get more automotive history.

 Featured image: John F. Kennedy’s presidential limousine.
-(Courtesy of the Henry Ford Museum)
+(From the Collections of The Henry Ford)